 An investment in the future of the Gallery and the region.

-Bendigo Art Gallery is poised for a revolutionary transformation that will establish the Gallery as an international, world-class cultural facility for future generations.
+Bendigo Art Gallery is undergoing a revolutionary transformation establishing the Gallery as an international, world-class cultural facility for future generations.

-The project will deliver ‘The People’s Gallery’ – an empowering place for the Bendigo and broader Victorian community focused on accessibility, education, shared economic benefit and celebrating our Traditional Owners.
+The project will deliver ‘The People’s Gallery’, a welcoming and empowering place for the Bendigo and broader Victorian community focused on accessibility, education, shared economic benefit and celebrating our Traditional Owners.

 About the project

-The Gallery will be developed in two stages.
+The Gallery redevelopment is being delivered in two stages.

 Stage one will deliver: